Ford To Goodyear: Get 'Wrangler' Off The Bronco's Tires

 So while there will still be small instances of Jeep's long-lived off-roader on every Bronco, the tires won't constantly remind owners of it.

 As for which versions of the Bronco will carry these special Goodyear tires, it's hard to say at the moment.
 Depending on trim, the Bronco will wear any of six different tire sizes ranging from 30-inchers on the Base to enormous 35s on the Wildtrak and vehicles with the optional Sasquatch pack.
-We've already seen Goodyear Wrangler-shod Broncos in press images, but the vehicles in certain shots also feature BFGoodrich's popular KO2 rubber (below).
+We've already seen Goodyear Wrangler-shod Broncos in press images, but the vehicles in certain shots also feature BFGoodrich rubber (below).

 For more on the 2021 Ford Bronco, be sure to check out our main debut post on the long-awaited off-roader.